vigneshbabupj/project_vision.github.io/README.md

           * Encoder layer 3 output --> FPN C3 layer
           * Encoder layer 4 output --> FPN C4 layer
       * Key concept in Planercnn integration is that the default nms and ROI is coplied on the torch verions 0.4, which is incompatible with other decoder modules which use latest torch version, to handle this the default nms was replaced with the nms from torchvision and the ROI Align buit on pytorch([link](https://github.com/longcw/RoIAlign.pytorch)) was used
+      * One key issue faced during training is of gradient explosion after one iteration of the model train, post significant time debuggin the reason in due to the replacement of the resnet101 directly with the custom encoder blocks, the solution for the issue was to retain the resnet101 structure but to replace the value of tht corresponding layers in FPN with enocder layers in the forward method

   6. **Step 6:** The Trainable model